Adamgzlez/Adamgzlez/README.md

 I've got some pinned projects that took some time, but I'm proud of them.

-I'm always looking to learn new and better ways to design secure networks.
+I'm always looking to learn new and better ways to design secure, scalable networks.

 ### Current Focus